Protocentral/protocentral_healthypi_v4/docs/index.md

 **Looking for HealthyPi v3 Documentation?, v3 documentation has moved to** [healthypi3.protocentral.com](http://healthypi3.protocentral.com/)

+HealthyPi v4 is a HAT for the Raspberry Pi, as well as a standalone device that can measure human vital signs that are useful in medical diagnosis and treatment.
 HealthyPi v4 sets a new standard in open source health solutions with mobility, wireless and wearable capabilities.
-It enables the continuous real-time monitoring of human physiological data, which provides a snapshot of the user's medical condition within his/her environment and also medical research possibilities.
-It is comfortable to wear and does not restrict the user's freedom of movement and can also act as a battery powered standalone device.
+This device presents a snapshot of the user's medical condition within his/her environment and opens up medical research possibilities.

 ![HealthyPi Display](images/HealthyPi_Complete.jpg)

 HealthyPi v4 measures the following parameters in real-time and with high accuracy:

 * Electrocardiogram (ECG) data, heart rate, and heart-rate variability
-* Respiration based on Impedance Pneumography
+* Respiration based on impedance pneumography
-* Pulse oximetry (SPo2)
+* Pulse oximetry (SPO₂)
 * Body temperature

 HealthyPi v4 is affordable and accessible and the open source aspect means that it’s easy to expand on.

 You can now purchase a HealthyPi v4 from [Crowd Supply](https://www.crowdsupply.com/protocentral/healthypi-v4-unplugged)

 ### Features